patrickfav/Dali/README.md

    		Dali.create(context).load(rootView.findViewById(R.id.blurTemplateView)).blurRadius(20)
    		    .downScale(2).concurrent().reScale().skipCache().into(imageView);

-For more examples see `ViewBlurFragment.java`
+For more examples, see `ViewBlurFragment.java`

 ### Skip blurring

-If you want to utilize Dali's features, without bluring the image you could do:
+If you want to utilize Dali's features, without blurring the image you could do:

     Dali.create(context).load(R.drawable.test_img1).algorithm(EBlurAlgorithm.NONE).brightness(70).concurrent().into(iv);